18F/analytics-reporter/README.md

 ### Developing with Docker

 This repo contains a [Docker Compose](https://docs.docker.com/compose/) configuration.
-The reporter is configured to run in the container as if it were running in GovCloud.
-This is helpful for seeing how the reporter will behave when deployed without pushing it to cloud.gov.

 To start the reporter, first run the `docker-update` script to install the necessary dependencies: